-Upon completion of the Marketing/Management major programs of study, students will be able to
+Upon completion of the major program of study in Management, students will be able to

 - 1. apply quantitative research methods to various propositions relating to business organizations - 2. apply qualitative research methods to various propositions relating to business organizations - 3. integrate business information into effective decision making